-The Department of Transpor, Tourism and Sport sets national speed limits in Ireland.
+The Department of Transport sets national speed limits.
 There are five different types of speed limits and different limits apply to different types of roads throughout the country.
 If you are coming to Ireland for the first time or you are learning to drive, it is important for you to be aware of the speed limit on the roads.
-Driving in excess of the speed limit will result in a fixed-charge fine of €80 for speeding offences.
-You will also automatically receive 2 penalty points on your driving licence.
-Failure to pay the fixed charge will result in an increased fine and possibly more penalty points (see "Rates" below).

 Speed limits are expressed through distinctive road signs throughout the country that state the limit in each area.
 These signs are found on every motorway and on major roads and minor roads throughout Ireland and consist of a circular sign with a white background and a red border.
-The speed limit in kilometres is shown in the centre of the sign in black numerals (i.e., 30 kilometres per hour, 60, 80, etc.).
+The speed limit in kilometres is shown in the centre of the sign in black numerals (i.e. 30 kilometres per hour, 60, 80, etc.).
 Road distances and speed limits in Ireland are measured in kilometres.
-The Irish police force (Garda Síochána) is responsible for enforcing road traffic legislation to ensure that citizens comply with speed limits.
-This means the Gardai are responsible for detecting speeding offences and initiating proceedings by issuing fixed penalties to motorists who break speed limits.
+You can read more in the guidelines for setting and managing speed limits in Ireland (pdf).

 There are a total of five different types of speed limits throughout Ireland: